ThejanaWeththz/stat/README.md

 ## Prerequisites

-Before using stat, you must configure your [GitHub Person Access Token](https://github.com/settings/tokens).
+Before using stat, you must configure your [GitHub Personal Access Token](https://github.com/settings/tokens).
 Run the following command to set it up:

 ```bash
 stat config key # or simply stat config key YOUR_API_KEY